tomcz/s3dropbox/README.md

 * Required entry.
 * This is the secret key provided to you by Amazon when you sign up for an S3 account.

+AWS\_REGION

+* Required entry.
+* Set to "us-east-1" by default.
+* You'll need to set this to an appropriate value for non-AWS endpoints.

+AWS\_ENDPOINT

+* Optional entry.
+* Set this to use non-AWS endpoints, like [DigitalOcean's Spaces](https://www.digitalocean.com/products/spaces/).

 USE\_SSL

 * Optional entry.